 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The capital city of Belgrade, still scarred by the devastation of a long civil war, is lauded mainly for its vibrant nightlife.
-Although being one of Europe's most ancient capitals that has seen Roman, Byzantine and Ottoman empires rise and fall, it boasts plenty of interesting sites.
+The capital city of Belgrade, still scarred by the devastation of a drawn out conflict, is lauded today mainly for its vibrant nightlife.
+But it is also one of Europe's most ancient capitals, having seen the rise and fall of Roman, Byzantine and Ottoman empires, and boasts plenty of interesting sites of historical significance.

-Serbia encompasses beautiful national parks, spa resorts, and some of the best skiing in Europe.
-The landscape of this verdant country includes alpine meadows, impenetrable forests, mountain lakes, glittering limestone caves, hot springs, and remote monasteries.
+Outside of its cities, Serbia is home to beautiful national parks, spa resorts and some of the best skiing in Europe.
+The landscape of this verdant country includes alpine meadows, impenetrable forests, mountain lakes, glittering limestone caves, hot springs and remote monasteries.
 The magnificent Djerdap National Park, stretching along the right bank of the Danube River between Golubackigrad and the Sip Dam, is definitely not to be missed, and the Djerdap Gorge is one of Europe's most spectacular geographic features.

-Some of Belgrade's most popular attrations for visitors are concentrated on the rocky ridge of Kalemegdan, site of the original fortified city, which overlooks the confluence of the Sava and Danube rivers.
-The neighbourhood is now split into two beautiful parks, namely the Great and Little Park, and play host to Belgarade's ancient fortress, a zoo, art pavilion, observatory, planetarium, a Roman well, the Military Museum and some lovely walks.
-Throughout the year, a rand of sporting, cultural and arts events are held in Kalemedgdam and it is a popular attractions amongst Belgraders and visitors of all ages.
+Some of Belgrade's most popular attractions for visitors are concentrated on the rocky ridge of Kalemegdan, site of the original fortified city, which overlooks the confluence of the Sava and Danube rivers.
+The neighbourhood is now split into two beautiful parks, namely the Great and Little Park, and play host to Belgrade's ancient fortress, a zoo, art pavilion, observatory, planetarium, a Roman well and the Military Museum.
+Throughout the year, a range of sporting, cultural and arts events are held in Kalemegdan, and it's a popular attraction among Belgraders and visitors alike.

 The Royal Palace in Belgrade has become a popular tourist attraction, boasting elegant salons, breathtaking artworks and magnificent décor.
 The palace was built between 1924 and 1929, and was designed by architects Zivojin Nikolic and Nikolay Krassnoff in the Serbian-Byzantine style.
-Beautiful gardens, pools and pavilions surround the palace, which offer superb views of Koshutnjak Forest and Avala Mountain.
-Today, the Royal Palace is home to Crown Prince Alexander and the Karadordevic royal family, it is open for public tours.
+Beautiful gardens, pools and pavilions surround the palace, offering superb views of Kosutnjak Forest and Avala Mountain.
+Today, the Royal Palace is home to Crown Prince Alexander and the Karadordevic royal family, and is now open for public tours.

 Dominating the skyline of Belgrade is the massive Temple of Saint Sava, one of the largest Orthodox churches in the world.
 This remarkable domed building, with its white marble and granite facade, is dedicated to the founder of the Serbian Orthodox Church.
-The Turks purportedly burnt medieval Saint Sava's remains on this site in 1595.
+The Ottomans publicly burnt the relics of the medieval saint Sava on this site in 1595.
 Although construction began in 1935, the church remains incomplete, particularly the interior.
 Visitors are welcome to view the church, which is set in lovely gardens.

 Skadarlija Street is Belgrade's equivalent of Montmartre, the famous bohemian neighbourhood in Paris, and is one of the most popular tourist spots in Belgrade.
-The pedestrianised precinct is lined with restaurants and pubs, tables and festivity spilling onto cobbled pavements, and is the perfect place to sample the local specialities.
-Enjoy a good beer and conversation; unearth some souvenirs, art and antiques; or simply soak up the traditional Serbian social scene.
+The pedestrianised precinct is lined with restaurants and pubs, with tables set on cobbled pavements, creating the perfect place to sample local specialities and take in the vibey atmosphere.
+Visitors flock here to enjoy a good beer and conversation; unearth some souvenirs, art and antiques; or simply soak up the traditional Serbian social scene.

-A must for any history buff or art lover, the National Museum of Serbia in Belgrade houses a remarkable collection of more than 400,000 items, from Old Masters to medieval and modern art, ancient coins to architectural models.
-The artefacts are split into 34 archaeological, numismatic, artistic and historical collections to form the most complete picture of Serbian culture and history you'll ever encounter.
+A must for any history buff or art lover, the National Museum of Serbia in Belgrade houses a remarkable collection of more than 400,000 items.
+There's so much to see, from exquisite works by Old Masters and medieval and modern art, to ancient coins and architectural models.
+The artefacts are split into 34 archaeological, numismatic, artistic and historical collections to form a complete and fascinating picture of Serbian culture and history.

 Serbia has a mostly continental climate with cold winters, long warm summers and rainfall distributed evenly throughout the year.
 Snow can be expected in the northern and upland regions between November and March.
 The southern part of the country has a more Mediterranean influence with hot, dry summers.